 Like many faiths, the Seventh-day Adventist Church encourages and provides opportunities for its members to volunteer.
-People like centenarian Marge Jetton stay active, find sense of purpose, and stave off depression by focusing on helping others.
+People like centenarian Marge Jetton stay active, find a sense of purpose, and stave off depression by focusing on helping others.

 Eat meat in moderation.

 Many Adventists follow a vegetarian diet.
 The AHS shows that consuming fruits and vegetables and whole grains seems to be protective against a wide variety of cancers.
-For those who prefer to eat some meat, Adventist recommend small portions served as a side dish rather than as the main meal.
+For those who prefer to eat some meat, Adventists recommend small portions served as a side dish rather than as the main meal.

 Eat an early, light dinner.

-“Eat breakfast like a king, lunch like a prince and dinner like a pauper,” American nutritionist Adelle Davis is said to have recommended –an attitude also reflected in Adventist practices.
+“Eat breakfast like a king, lunch like a prince, and dinner like a pauper,” American nutritionist Adelle Davis is said to have recommended –an attitude also reflected in Adventist practices.
 A light dinner early in the evening avoids flooding the body with calories during the inactive parts of the day.
 It seems to promote better sleep and a lower BMI.

 Put more plants in your diet.

-In support of a biblical diet of grains, fruits, nuts, and vegetables, Adventists cite Genesis 1:29: “And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in which is the fruit of a tree yielding seed; to you it shall be for meat.”
+In support of a biblical diet of grains, fruits, nuts, and vegetables, Adventists cite Genesis 1:29: “And God said, Behold, I have given you every herb bearing seed, which is upon the face of all the earth, and every tree, in which is the fruit of a tree yielding seed; to you, it shall be for meat.”
 The Adventists encourage a “well-balanced diet” including nuts, fruits, and legumes, low in sugar, salt, and refined grains.
 Studies have shown nonsmoking Adventists who ate 2 or more servings of fruit per day had about 70 percent fewer lung cancers than nonsmokers who ate fruit once or twice a week.
 Adventists who ate legumes such as peas and beans 3 times a week had a 30 to 40 percent reduction in colon cancer.

-Adventists women who consumed tomatoes at least 3 or 4 times a week reduced their chance of getting ovarian cancer by 70 percent over those who ate tomatoes less often.
-Eating a lot of tomatoes also seemed to have an effect on reducing prostate cancer for men.
+Adventist women who consumed tomatoes at least 3 or 4 times a week reduced their chance of getting ovarian cancer by 70 percent over those who ate tomatoes less often.
+Eating a lot of tomatoes also seemed to have an effect on reducing prostate cancer in men.
 A new study has found that adherents to this way of life have the nation’s lowest rates of heart disease and diabetes and very low rates of obesity.

 Drink plenty of water.